rubenwgs/ETH-CS-BA3SE1/Computer_Systems/CompSys_BN_W1.md

 # Chapter 1 : Introduction

-**Computer Systems** is the field of computer science that studies the design, implementation, and behaviour of real, complete systems of hardware and software.
+**Computer Systems** is the field of computer science that studies the design, implementation, and behavior of real, complete systems of hardware and software.

 # Chapter 2 : Naming